hoc-courses/shared-resources/github-classroom-intro.md

 # GitHub Classroom Intro

 We are going to be using **GitHub Classroom** to manage homework assignments.
+It simplifies the task of distributing/collection assignments.

-This will give you lots of experience using **git** and **GitHub**, which is a very useful skill, both for personal use, and one that employers require of new hires.
+It will also give you lots of experience using **git** and **GitHub**, which are very useful skills, both for personal use, and one that employers require of new hires.

 ## Summary

 GitHub Classroom allows instructors to create a set of repositories that are templates for assignments that they can then assign to students.

 For each assignment, GitHub Classroom will make a special URL link.
 When you go to that link in a browser, GitHub will create a private repository for you, with a name that includes both the assignment name and your GitHub username.
+For example, *assignment-1-username*.

-This repository is a clone of the starter repository.
-The repository is a private repository owned by the course staff (so we can view it) that the student will have write access to.
+This repository is a copy of the starter repository.
+The repository is a private repository owned by the course staff (so they can easily find and view it).
+It is located within the course GitHub organization, not your private GitHub account, but the student will have write access to it.

-The student uses this created repository to create their assignment.
+The student uses this created repository to work on their assignment.
 This will involve cloning the repository to your local computer, editing the files and adding new ones, committing the changes (to your local repository), and pushing these changes back to the GitHub repository (so the instructor can view it).

-The basic workflow is:
+### Basic Workflow

-* The instructor provides you with a repository on GitHub with the start of a project.
+* instructor provides you with a link to start the assignment.
+* paste the URL in the browser
+* a new assignment repo is created for you

-* You **clone** this repo to your laptop
+* you **clone** this repo to your local computer
-* You do some work
+* you do some work
-* You **add** files if you created new ones in the project
+* you **add** files if you created new ones in the project
-* You **commit** your work
+* you **commit** your work
-* You **push** the changes back to your remote repo on GitHub
+* you **push** the changes back to your remote repo on GitHub
-* You do some more work
+* you do some more work
 * repeat until done
-* The instructor clones your repo from GitHub so they have a copy to look at.
+* instructor clones your repo from GitHub so they have a copy to look at.

 ## Starting an assignment